skrattaren/apf.rst/apf.rst

 - [p.
 99/81] "'[...] the princesses were so noble they, they could pee through a dozen mattresses –'"

-  Albert here mangles the Grimm fairy tale known as "`The Princess and the Pea`_", in which a princess proves her nobility to her future husband and his mother by being so fine-constitutioned that a pea placed underneath the dozen mattresses she was given to sleep on kept her awake all night.
+  Albert here mangles the Grimm fairy tale known as **The Princess and the Pea**, in which a princess proves her nobility to her future husband and his mother by being so fine-constitutioned that a pea placed underneath the dozen mattresses she was given to sleep on kept her awake all night.